SimJunYou/CS2113T-TP-UG/UG.md

 However, **not all modules** need to be graded for CAP to be calculated.
 ```

-To calculate your current cap:
+To calculate your current CAP:
 1. Simply type in the command `cap`
 2. The full command would be `cap`.
 3. Then simply press the Enter key to execute it.

 **Outcome:**
-ra.VI will display the current calculated CAP to you.
+Based on the grades that you have given to each module in the module list, ra.VI will display the calculated CAP.

 |Example Commands|Context|Expected Output|
 |--------------|----------|--------------|